leecheeyong/github-player/readme.md

 - Github pages will then deploy everything and serve [index.html](/index.html) - the player and the assets

 ## About
-This project is mainly an improved version of [codingstudios](https://github.com/codingstudios/yt-player) by the same author.
+This project is mainly an improved version of [codingstudios](https://github.com/codingstudios/yt-player) by the same author [@leecheeyong](https://github.com/leecheeyong).
 This project offers better user experience, bug fixes, more features, more reliable and user friendly.
 It still uses the original design despite that many things were changed.

+## License
+This project is available as open source under the terms of the [AGPL-3.0 License](/LICENSE)